Azure/azure-sdk-tools/packages/python-packages/doc-warden/README.md

 `--config-location`
 By default, `warden` looks for the `.docsettings` file in the root of the repository.
 However, populating this location will override this behavior and instead pull the file from the location in this parameter. **Optional.**

+`--package-output`
+Override the default location that the generated `packages.md` file is dropped to during execution of the `index` command.

 `--verbose-output`
 Enable or disable output of an html report.
 Defaults to false. **Optional.**